 I conduct interdisciplinary research at the intersection of intelligent robotics, computer vision, and computational cognition.
 My main goal is to develop high-performing, bio-inspired computer vision algorithms that simultaneously examine animals/humans and robots' perceptional capabilities.
-I am a Lecturer (Assistant Professor) in Queensland University of Technology's Centre for Robotics.
+I am a Senior Lecturer (Associate Professor) in Queensland University of Technology's Centre for Robotics.
 I joined the Centre as an Associate Investigator and Research Fellow in January 2020.
 Previously, I was a postdoctoral researcher in the Personal Robotics Lab at Imperial College London.
 I received a PhD from Imperial College in January 2019.
 My thesis was awarded the UK Best Thesis in Robotics Award 2018 and the Eryl Cadwaladr Davies Award for the best thesis in Imperial's EEE Department in 2017-2018.
 I previously received an M.Sc. degree (distinction) in Artificial Intelligence from The University of Edinburgh in 2014 and a B.Sc. degree in Computer Engineering from Ilmenau University of Technology, Germany, in 2013.
 My works have attracted two best poster awards, one best paper award, and I was the senior author of the winning submission to the Facebook Mapillary Place Recognition Challenge 2020.

 Education & Employment

 Associate Investigator and Research Fellow

 I was QUT’s lead Research Fellow working on the MURI project “Neuroscience-Inspired Perception, Navigation, and Spatial Awareness for Robots”.
 The goals of this joint US/Australian interdisciplinary effort is to develop next-generation autonomous vehicles, capable of learning and on-the-fly adaptation to environmental novelty, by leveraging deep neurophysiological insights from biological organisms.
 In particular, I contributed neuro-inspired algorithms for visual place recognition and localisation, with a focus on neuromorphic vision sensors.

 Research Associate (Post-doc)